 Historic York, Inc. launched its third capital campaign in 1999 to replenish the Revolving Fund.
 Primarily these funds were used for the restoration of the Farquhar Park Bandstand in York City.
 Historic York, Inc. secured a Keystone Historic Preservation Grant for the project.
 In all, Historic York, Inc. was able to give $100,000 as well as countless hours of professional consulting at no cost to the project.

 In 2001, Historic York, Inc. launched a campaign to prevent development on a Revolutionary War era archaeological site in Springettsbury Township.
 Working with Friends of Camp Security, the organizations were successful in creating public outcry against the development and trying to secure funding to purchase the property.
-To date, the development has been tied up in court.

 In 2006, Historic York, Inc. moved its operation into the former Jacob Beitzel Lumberyard at 465 Prospect Street, York City.
 Relocation provided for the partnership with several for-profit businesses which have helped elevate the organization to the next phase of neighborhood preservation along the Prospect Street corridor.